 What hours do you prefer to work?

-Are you an early bird or an late night owl?
+Are you an early bird or a late-night owl?
 It used to be that most jobs were 9-5, and you fit yourself into that.
 However, with the rise of remote companies and more flexible hours, many employers are more willing to fit the role to you, not you to the role.

-Employers also want to know how willing you are to put in the work.
+Hiring managers also want to know what time you do your best work and what work environment you thrive in.
 Essentially, if you want to be successful, within reason you should be willing to work all the hours required of you.
 If you express that you value the hours a job requires, your potential new employers will like this attitude.

 How do you plan your day

-Think about how you plan your working day; is it carefully planned out with set breaks and lunches everyday and designated times for meetings and work?
+Think about how you plan your working day; is it carefully planned out with set breaks and lunches every day and designated times for meetings and work?
 Then that’s great and many employers will like that.
-But, a bit of spontentuity won’t go a miss either and allows for more flexibility to meet deadlines.
+But, a bit of spontaneity won’t go a miss either and allows for more flexibility to meet deadlines.

 How do you go about doing work?